Techtonica/curriculum/reading-and-writing-documentation/documentation.md

 - What should comments do?
 - What are the two types of comments in JavaScript?
 What is it used for?
 - What is Markdown?
-- Find an example of a github project with good documentation or an API.
+- Find an example of a GitHub project with good documentation or an API.
 Explain why it's good documentation or not.
 - What can be improved?

 ### Supplemental Materials